clarive/cla-esxi-plugin/README.md

 ESXI plugin will allow you to manage your virtual machines in Hypervisor from a Clarive instance.

+## What is ESXI VMWare

+VMware ESXi (formerly ESX) is an enterprise-class, type-1 hypervisor developed by VMware for deploying and serving virtual computers.
+As a type-1 hypervisor, ESXi is not a software application that one installs in an operating system (OS); instead, it includes and integrates vital OS components, such as a kernel.

 ## Requirements

 There are no requirements outlined in Clarive in order to work with this plugin.